dborzov/subtitles2.py/README.md

 * `test-subtitles2` library's testing units.

 ##License
 **Subtitles2** is released under the MIT licence.
-Contents of `./srt` belong to its owners and should not be downloaded by anybody.
+Contents of `./srt` belong to its owners and should not be downloaded by anyone.